Trịnh lords: The Trịnh–Nguyễn War

-The Long Peace
+Peace

 The Trịnh lords ruled reasonably well, maintaining the fiction that the Lê monarch was the emperor.
-However, they selected and replaced the emperor as they saw fit, having the hereditary right to appoint many of the top government officials.
-Unlike the Nguyễn lords, who engaged in frequent wars with the Khmer Empire and Siam, the Trịnh lords maintained fairly peaceable relations with neighboring states.
-In 1694, the Trịnh lords got involved in a war in Laos, which turned into a multi-sided war with several different Laotian factions as well as the Siamese army.
+However, they selected and replaced the emperor as they saw fit, having the hereditary right to appoint many top government officials.
+Unlike the Nguyễn lords, who engaged in frequent wars with the Khmer Empire and Siam, the Trịnh lords maintained relatively peaceable relations with neighboring states.
+In 1694, they got involved in a war in Laos, which turned into a multi-sided war with Laotian factions as well as the Siamese army.
 A decade later, Laos had settled into an uneasy peace with three new Lao kingdoms paying tribute to both Vietnam and Siam.
-Trịnh Căn and Trịnh Cương made many reforms of the government, trying to make it better, but these reforms made the government more powerful and more of a burden to the people which increased their dislike of the government.
-During the wasteful and inept rule of Trịnh Giang, peasant revolts became more and more frequent.
+Trịnh Căn and Trịnh Cương made many reforms, but these reforms made the government more powerful and more of a burden to the people, which increased their dislike of the government.
+During the wasteful and inept rule of Trịnh Giang, peasant revolts became more frequent.
 The key problem was a lack of land to farm, though Giang made the situation worse by his actions.
-The reign of his successor Trịnh Doanh was preoccupied with putting down peasant revolts and wiping out armed gangs which terrorized the countryside.
+The reign of successor Trịnh Doanh was preoccupied with putting down peasant revolts and wiping out armed gangs that terrorized the countryside.

 The Dutch East India Company ceased doing business with the Trịnh lords in 1700.

-The Trịnh lords started employing eunuchs extensively in the Đàng Ngoài region of the northern Red river delta area of Vietnam as leaders of military units.
+The Trịnh lords started employing eunuchs extensively in the Đàng Ngoài region of the northern Red River delta area of Vietnam as military leaders.
 Trịnh-ruled northern Vietnam used its eunuchs in the military and civilian bureaucracy.
 Many Buddhist temples had money and land donated by eunuchs who had gained wealth and influence.
 Field army units, secret police, customs duty taxes, finance, land deeds and military registers and tax harvesting in son Nam province (Binh phien) as well as the position of Thanh Hóa military governor were delegated to eunuchs.
-The supervisor services, military, civil service and court all had eunuchs appointed to work in them and they faithful followers of the Trịnh lords and a check on the power of civil and military officials.
+The supervisor services, military, civil service and court all had eunuchs appointed to work in them and they were faithful followers of the Trịnh lords and a check on the power of civil and military officials.
 Eunuchs were employed as building project supervisors and provincial governors by Trịnh Cương.